-ABSTRACT: From the training, it is shown that after 10th session, students be able to control their heartbeat and respiration to reduce anxiety level.
+ABSTRACT: From the training, it is shown that after the 10th session, students be able to control their heartbeat and respiration to reduce the anxiety levels.
 It is concluded that the psychophysiological treatment with biofeedback training is an effective method to reduce anxiety for university students.

 5. Ratanasiripong, P., Sverduk, K., Prince, J. and Hayashino, D. (2012).
 Biofeedback and Counseling for Stress and Anxiety Among College Students.
 Journal of College Student Development, 53(5), pp.742-749.

-ABSTRACT: Results indicated that participants who received biofeedback training and counseling had greater reduction in anxiety symptoms than did participants who received counseling alone.
-Implications for augmenting biofeedback training to traditional college counseling model are discussed.
+ABSTRACT: Results indicated that participants who received biofeedback training and counseling had a greater reduction in anxiety symptoms than did participants who received counseling alone.
+Implications for augmenting biofeedback training to traditional college counseling models are discussed.